 Recommended for beginners, this soothing gentle practice focuses on moving slowly into basic yoga poses while using the breath as a tool to remain present and mindful.
 The slow pace of this class allows you to enjoy the simple sweetness of each pose.
 Expect lots of stretching and lengthening with a heavy dose of relaxation to wrap up your practice and leave you feeling great!

 Vinyasa Flow, a dynamic movement, is a practice where postures or asanas are connected through the breath for a transformative and balancing effect.
 Classes build heat, endurance, flexibility, strength.
 The creative sequencing found in a vinyasa class is often built around Surya namaskar (sun salutations).
 Vinyasa as a form is always evolving and teachers weave together poses and music to energize and inspire practitioners.
-Previous yoga experience is necessary.
+Previous yoga experience is not necessary.

 Created by Shri K Pattabhi Jois, is a faster pace flow in a set order that is done the same in every practice.
 This class is the introduction of the Primary Series of the six series of Ashtanga, consisting of Surya Namaskara, basic standing, and seated pose.
 With a set order of progression, practitioners can focus more on the breath while holding each pose.
 This set series is recommended for beginners and seasoned yogis.

 This is a derivation of Ashtanga Series, done in a different orders.
 Rocket Vinyasa is a set series of sun salutation variations, a mix series of standing poses progressions, additional and inversions, which are varied weekly, and occasional arm balances to challenge your practice.
 This is a practice for all levels of practitioners who like to challenge their stamina, flexibility, and endurance.

 Yin Yoga and Myofascia Release